Laura Volkerding Study Center

 Located on the second floor of the CCP, the Study Center is a space dedicated to research and study of our archives, rare books and reference materials, and oral histories.
 Multimedia equipment is available.
 Explore our collections.

 The Study Center is open by appointment only and research appointments must be made well in advance.
+Please contact Alexis Peregoy to make an appointment.

 Study Center hours are 10:00 AM – 4:00 PM, Monday-Friday.